-The large number of servers available guarantees consistent speeds and reliable connections, no matter your location…if you are in Europe.
+The large number of servers available guarantees consistent speeds and reliable connections, no matter your location…but especially you are in Europe.
 I will cover this point more in the disadvantages section.
 But for now – look at their server map.

 Notice anything?
 Yeah – Europe is covered.
-If you are in Europe, NordVPN gets a big thumbs up.
+If you are in Europe (and parts of North America)(, NordVPN gets a big thumbs up.
 Plenty of availability and plenty of connections.

 Ex-Europe…well, we’ll mention that in a moment.